hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 ## Summary

-Defines protocols (and the closely related concept of message families) in the context of agent-to-agent interactions, and shows how they should be designed and documented.
+Defines application-level protocols (and the closely related concept of message families) in the context of [agent](../0004-agents/README.md) interactions, and shows how they should be designed and documented.

 ## Motivation

-When we began exploring agent-to-agent interactions, we imagined that interoperability would be achieved by formally defining message families.
+When we began exploring agent interactions, we imagined that interoperability would be achieved by formally defining message families.
 We have since learned that message family definitions must define more than simply the attributes that are a part of each message.
 We also need